 Children who are between 15 days old and under the age of 2 years old will not be charged if they are not occupying a seat and held in their lap for the duration of the flight by a fare-paying passenger who is at least 15 years old.
 These children are considered and referred to as "Lap Children."
-Proof of age, such as birth certificate, is required.
+Proof of age, such as birth certificate, is required upon request.

-Proof of age is required for all passengers.
+Proof of age is required upon request for all passengers.
 Although government issued photo identification is preferred, children under 18 years old may use other documentation that includes their birthdate such as a birth certificate.
 Passengers without government-issued identification may be required to undergo additional security screening.

 Delays and Cancellations Due to Weather Advisories